ingafter60/DJANGO-ECOM-RUSSIAN/README.md

 	### 23. In product admin, create class of ProductImageInline to make a product can have more then one image

 	### 24. Implemet Richtext Editor Ckeditor

+	### 25. In home app, create Setting model and run migration